I-am-nk/Kubernetes/README.md

 Step3: I hope with the help of step2 you are able to run the continer with the help of docker.

 Step3: use the **deployment.yaml** file to run the deployment now follow the below steps one by one to run the deployment
- a. '''kubectl apply -f deployment.yaml''' ( to apply the deployment changes)
+ a. kubectl apply -f deployment.yaml ( to apply the deployment changes)
  b. kubectl get deployments ( check the deployment is running or not)
  c. kubect get all ( to check all the resources which is running on K8s like pods, services, deployment, replica sets and ingress